 10. MDM KHOO'S ESTATE

-Mdm Khoo's estate is a bequeath from Mdm Khoo to the Society solely for the upkeep and care of the cats that belong to Mdm Khoo at Kittycare Haven.
+Mdm Khoo's estate is a bequeath from Mdm Khoo to the Society solely for the upkeep and caring of the cats that belong to Mdm Khoo at Kittycare Haven.
+There has been no movement since financial year 2018.